-- Work beyond the call of duty to free the education profession from inequities based on race or ethnicity. - Help improve intergroup relations and understanding among racial and ethnic groups. - Secure community recognition for his or her contributions to intergroup relations and understanding among racial and ethnic groups. - Form education coalitions with non-education groups.
+- Must be an educator. - Work beyond the call of duty to free the education profession from inequities based on race or ethnicity. - Help improve intergroup relations and understanding among racial and ethnic groups. - Secure community recognition for his or her contributions to intergroup relations. - Form education coalitions with non-education groups.

-Wilma Mankiller Memorial Award
+Leo Reano Memorial Award